MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/reference/index.md

 ---
 # FetchXml reference

 Use these elements to compose a query using FetchXml to retrieve data from Dataverse.
-To learn how to use these elements, see [Query data using FetchXml](../overview.md).
+[Learn how to query data using FetchXml](../overview.md).

 > [!NOTE]
 > These elements are a subset of the elements described in the [FetchXml schema](../../fetchxml-schema.md).
 Use these elements to define queries to retrieve data in the following use cases: